-To clean brilliant finish and traditional finish cymbal you will be required to use different products.
-Cymbal polishes are reserved for use with brilliant finish cymbals such as Zildjian A custom cymbals.
-Traditional finish cymbals can still be cleaned, but the process is a little different.
+A cymbal polish is best used with brilliant finish cymbals such as Zildjian A custom cymbals.
+Traditional finish cymbals can still be cleaned, but the results may not turn out quite as good.

 Some drummers are averse to cleaning their traditional finish cymbals, and like the natural patina that builds up on the cymbal surface.
 This is because the oxidization removes high frequencies and creates a darker tone.